AaronC81/sord/README.md

 Sord will print information about what it's inferred as it runs.
 It is best to fix any issues in the YARD documentation, as any edits made to the resulting RBI file will be replaced if you re-run Sord.

+### Flags

+Sord also takes some flags to alter the generated `.rbi` file:

+  - `--no-comments`: Generates the `.rbi` file without any comments about warnings/inferences/errors.

 ## Example